ssh_config(5) — Linux manual page

 It is possible to clear previously set SendEnv variable

 names by prefixing patterns with -.
-The default is not
+The default is not to

-to send any environment variables.
+send any environment variables.

 ServerAliveCountMax

-Sets the number of server alive messages (see below)
+Sets the number of server alive messages (see below) which

-back from the server.
+from the server.
 If this threshold is reached while

 server alive messages are being sent, ssh will disconnect

 from the server, terminating the session.
-It is
+It is important

-is very different from TCPKeepAlive (below).
-The server
+different from TCPKeepAlive (below).
+The server alive

-alive messages are sent through the encrypted channel and
+messages are sent through the encrypted channel and

 therefore will not be spoofable.
-The TCP keepalive
+The TCP keepalive option

-depend on knowing when a connection has become
+knowing when a connection has become unresponsive.

 The default value is 3.
 If, for example,